-Main Street Meats is a Chattanooga staple.
-Part neighborhood butcher shop, part restaurant and bar, we’ve become a favorite for locals and a must-hit spot for those just passing through.
-While our shop is located at the heart of Chattanooga’s historic Southside, the place has a heartbeat all its own.
+Main Street Meats is part neighborhood butcher shop, part bar and part farm to table restaurant Chattanooga loves.
+We've become a favorite for locals and a must-hit spot for those just passing through.
+While located in the heart of Chattanooga’s historic Southside, the place has a heartbeat all its own.

-As farm-to-table as it gets, our innovative approach to whole-animal butchery drives everything we do, from what’s in the case to what’s on the menu and, consequently, what’s on your plate.
-Our team is deeply committed to quality and care in every facet of the business, and we wholeheartedly believe that, one, butchery is an art form, and two, our neighborhood deserves the very best.
+Our innovative approach to whole-animal butchery drives everything we do.
+From what’s in the case to what’s on the menu and what’s on your plate, we're as farm-to-table as it gets.
+Our team is deeply committed to quality and care in every facet of the business.
+We wholeheartedly believe that one, butchery is an art form, and two, our neighborhood deserves the very best.

 Erik Niel, Owner/Chef